AnselmoGPP/Learn_Computer_Science/topics/security/blockchain/satoshi.md

 - Second quarter of 2007: Nakamoto starts coding Bitcoin (according to himself).
 - 18/08/2008: The domain name [bitcoin.org](https://bitcoin.org) is registered and a web site is created at that address.
 - 20/08/2008: satoshi@anonymousspeech.com email to **Adam Back**.
-- 05/10/2008: "Nakamoto2" username registered at Sourceforge
+- 05/10/2008: "Nakamoto2" username registered at Sourceforge.
 - 31/10/2008: Nakamoto publishes Bitcoin whitepaper at **metzdowd.com cryptography mailing list**.
 He participates from 31/10/2008 to 25/01/2009.
 - 10/12/2008: "S_Nakamoto" username registered at Sourceforge.
 The Sourceforge email list goes from 10/12/2008 to 13/12/2010.
 - 03/01/2009: Nakamoto mines the Genesis block.
 - 09/01/2009: Nakamoto releases Bitcoin 0.1 software on SourceForge.
 - 11/02/2009 - 18/02/2009: **P2P foundation** publications.
-- 19-11-2009: Nakamoto is registered at [bitcointalk.org](https://bitcointalk.org/index.php?action=profile;u=3) forum as user number 3
+- 19-11-2009: Nakamoto is registered at [bitcointalk.org](https://bitcointalk.org/index.php?action=profile;u=3) forum as user number 3.
 - Until mid-2010: Nakamoto collaborated with other developers on Bitcoin's software.
 He made all modifications to source code himself.
 - Satoshi gives control of source code repository and network alert key to **Gavin Andresen**, and transfers related domains to prominent members from Bitcoin community.
 - 12/12/2010: Final public message (at [bitcointalk.org](https://bitcointalk.org/index.php?action=profile;u=3)).